tneotia/HLSGrades/privacypolicy.md

 ### Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to email and password.
-The information that I request will be retained on your device and is not collected by me in any way.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to email, name, and password.
+The information that I request is collected by me solely for analytics and app health purposes.

 The app does use third party services that may collect information used to identify you.